MedSyn: Text-guided Anatomy-aware Synthesis of High-Fidelity 3D CT Images: Experiments

 \subsection{Dataset}

 We conduct experiments on a large-scale 3D dataset, which contains 3D thorax computerized tomography (CT) images and associated radiology reports from 8,752 subjects.
 The dataset also contains 209,683 reports without corresponding images.
-The images and reports are collected by the University of Pittsburgh Medical Center and have been de-identified.
-The images have been pre-aligned using affine registration and re-sampled to $1 mm^3$.
+The images and reports are collected by the University of Pittsburgh Medical Center and have been de-identified. \marked{ We randomly split our dataset of 8,752 subjects into a training set consisting of 7,728 subjects (88\%), and a validation set of 1,024 subjects (12\%). } The images have been pre-aligned using affine registration and re-sampled to $1 mm^3$.
 We resize the images to $256\times256\times256$.
 We use the nearest-neighbor downsampling to reduce the scans \(4\times\) to train the low-resolution base model.
 The Hounsfield units of the CT images have been calibrated, and air density correction has been applied.
 The Hounsfield Units (HU) are mapped to the intensity window of $[-1024,600]$ and normalized to $[-1,1]$.